munificent/craftinginterpreters/book/a-virtual-machine.md

 ## An Instruction Execution Machine

-The "virtual machine" is one part of our interpreter's internal architecture.
+The virtual machine is one part of our interpreter's internal architecture.
 You hand it a chunk of code -- literally a Chunk -- and it runs it.
-The code and data structures for the VM reside in a new module:
+The code and data structures for the VM reside in a new module.

 ^code vm-h